Ain't: Inflections of the verb be

-Contractions of to have not
+Inflections of the verb have

-Han't or ha'n't, an early contraction for has not and have not, developed from the elision of the "s" of has not and the "v" of have not.
+Han't or ha'n't, an early contraction for has not and have not, developed from eliding the "s" of has not and the "v" of have not.
 Han't appeared in the work of English Restoration playwrights, as in The Country Wife (1675) by William Wycherley: Gentlemen and Ladies, han't you all heard the late sad report / of poor Mr. Horner.
 Much like an't, han't was sometimes pronounced with a long "a", yielding hain't.
 With H-dropping, the "h" of han't or hain't gradually disappeared in most dialects and became ain't.

-Ain't as a contraction for has not/have not first appeared in dictionaries in the 1830s and appeared in 1819 in Niles' Weekly Register: Strike!
-Why I ain't got nobody here to strike....
+Ain't for has not/have not first appeared in dictionaries in the 1830s and appeared in 1819 in Niles' Weekly Register: Why I ain't got nobody here to strike....
 Charles Dickens likewise used ain't to mean haven't in Chapter 28 of Martin Chuzzlewit (1844): "You ain't got nothing to cry for, bless you!
 He's righter than a trivet!"

-Like with an't, han't and ain't were found together late into the nineteenth century, as in Chapter 12 of Dickens' Our Mutual Friend: "'Well, have you finished?' asked the strange man.
+Similarly to an't, both han't and ain't were found together late into the nineteenth century, as in Chapter 12 of Dickens' Our Mutual Friend: "'Well, have you finished?' asked the strange man.
 'No,' said Riderhood, 'I ain't'....'You sir!
 You han't said what you want of me.'"

-Contractions of to do not
+Inflections of the verb do

-Ain't meaning didn't is widely considered a feature unique to African-American Vernacular English, although it can be found in some dialects of Caribbean English as well.
+Ain't meaning didn't is widely considered unique to African-American Vernacular English, although it can be found in some dialects of Caribbean English as well.
 It may function not as a true variant of didn't, but as a creole-like tense-neutral negator (sometimes termed "generic ain't").
-Its origin may have been due to approximation when early African-Americans acquired English as a second language; it is also possible that early African-Americans inherited this variation from colonial European-Americans and later kept the variation when it largely passed out of wider usage.
+Its origin may have been due to approximation when early African-Americans acquired English as a second language; it is also possible that early African-Americans inherited it from colonial European-Americans and later kept the variation when it largely passed out of wider usage.
 Besides the standard construction ain't got, ain't is rarely attested for the present-tense constructions do not or does not.